susannaelsie/stat545-hw-klassen-susanna/hw03/README.md

 ## Reflection on Process

-I am starting to get the hang of this workflow (or at least, one that works for me!).

 #### Setting up the hw03 project

 * With each consecutive assignment I have learned something new (and extremely basic) about organizing repos and how to set up files/folders on github.
 This time I was receiving an error message when I was trying to create a new project on my local R repo for hw03.